 Plano, TX self storage typically costs between $48 and $199 a month.
 Storage is currently in stock.

 If you’re considering buying/selling a home instead of renting, it’s crucial to find a storage unit that will last you through the purchase or sale process.
-Especially when, according to Zillow, the average price of a home in Plano is $280,000.
+Especially when, according to Zillow, Plano had an average home value of $289,900 which in the past year is up 0.032%.